SCTU

 Get inVOLVED!

-While we have general ideas for elements of improving the lower LA, we need the help of local communities along the river.
+While we have developed a conceptual design for elements of improving the Lower LA, we need the guidance of local communities along the river.
 Passion and creativity for revitalizing the river abounds in Paramount, South Gate, Compton, Lynwood, and beyond.
-We are actively seeking input from local individuals and organizations who want to guide and influence this effort.
+We are actively seeking input from local individuals and organizations who can guide and influence this effort.
 For more information on how to be involved please click below.

 South Coast Trout Unlimited is a 501(c)3 charitable organization